brj0/mepylome/README.md

 ## Acknowledgements

-Mepylome is strongly influenced by [minfi] (https://github.com/hansenlab/minfi) and [conumee2] (https://github.com/hovestadtlab/conumee2).
+Mepylome is strongly influenced by [minfi](https://github.com/hansenlab/minfi) and [conumee2](https://github.com/hovestadtlab/conumee2).
 Some functionalities, such as the manifest handler and parser, are adapted from [methylprep](https://github.com/FoxoTech/methylprep).